The CU Succeed Youth Bursary was established in 2016 by the Ontario Credit Union Foundation.

 When reviewing the application, we also consider:

-• Youth is defined as age 25 by June 30, 2017.
+• Youth is defined as age 25 by June 30, of the application year.
 (Prior bursary recipients continuing their studies are eligible beyond age 25.)

-• Programs of study may be academic, vocational, or technical.
+• Programs of study may be academic, vocational, or technical at an accredited post-secondary institution in Canada or abroad.

 • Acceptable grades (65% or higher) are required.

-• Applicants must be Ontario residents and Canadian Citizens or have Landed Immigrant status.
+• Applicants must be Ontario residents and a Canadian citizen or have permanent residence status.

 Selection and Award Process: